14 Must Dos in Donnybrook-Balingup

 - WALK ALONG THE PRESTON

 Walk the peaceful path alongside the Preston River.
 The Preston River Loop traverses through a lush riparian river ecosystem encompassing a suspension bridge, weir crossing and incorporates the Preston River Indigenous Walk Trail and the Waugyl Sculpture Park.
 As you walk along the trail tread softly and see how many different birds and animals you can see.
+(ED Note: check out our post Find the Best Walks in Donnybrook-Balingup)

 - AUSTRALIA’S BIGGEST FREE ENTRY PLAYGROUND